g4x86/HelloWorld/README.md

 **Note**

-This is for personal use.
+This is for personal and public use.